-This was my first chance to go out on a hike with the local hiking club.?
-The local club is a chapter of the Voyageur Trail Association called the Saulteaux Voyaguer Trail Club.?
-Everyone was very friendly and I had a nice first time out with this group.?
-Thanks everybody!
+This was the first time I got to go out on a hike with the local hiking club since after I moved back to the Soo.
+The local club is a chapter of the Voyageur Trail Association called the Saulteaux Voyageur Trail Club.
+Everyone was very friendly and I had a nice first time out with this group.
+Thanks, everybody!

-From here you will now be following white blazes instead of blue ones.?
-Follow the white blazes until you cross another bridge and turn left immediately.?
-The trail follows the creek to where it meets a yellow trail.?
-Take the yellow trail to the left near the sign-in box.?
-Follow the yellow trail all the way until you reach the Crimson Pond and continue to the rock outcrop where there is a small bridge and you meet up with the main white trail blazes.?
-Downstream a few metres from here is the other waterfall.
+From here you will now be following white blazes instead of blue ones.
+Follow the white blazes until you cross another bridge and turn left immediately.
+The trail follows the creek to where it meets a yellow trail.
+Take the yellow trail to the left near the sign-in box.
+Follow the yellow trail all the way until you reach the Crimson Pond and continue to the rock outcrop where there is a small bridge and you meet up with the main white trail blazes.
+Downstream a few meters from here is the other waterfall.